jOrdan45A/jOrdan45A/README.md

-- 👋 Hi, I’m @jOrdan45A from Uganda
+- 👋 Hi, I’m @Amani Jordan from Uganda
 - 👀 I’m interested in ...front-end developer
 - 🌱 I’m currently learning ...HTML and CSS|Javascript and React
 - 💞️ I’m looking to collaborate on ...Different project ,Games ,website,APPS